 - Foreign direct investment inflow increased from 60.billion USD in 2016-17.

 - Ease of Doing Business: India rank 100th in the World Bank Ease Doing Business ranking out of 196 countries according to World Bank Group’s report in 2018.

-- Sectors Specific Achievements: FDI in innovation group 6 times, 7 mega food processing park made operational, 1.5 lakhs MSM units setup providing employment to the 11 lakh persons, pharmaceutical industry grew by 29%, Electricity generation group 5.8%.
+- Sectors Specific Achievements: FDI in innovation group 6 times, 7 mega food processing parks made operational, 1.5 lakhs MSM units setup employing the 11 lakh persons, pharmaceutical industry grew by 29%, Electricity generation group 5.8%.

 Invest in India